 The only difference is that the turnover test will be comparing the actual GST turnover with a comparable period, rather than predicted GST turnover.

-Are donations included in the GST turnover calculations?
+Are donations and bequests included in the GST turnover calculations?

 Are government grants included in the GST turnover calculation?